ashuhatkar/ashulearn-grpc-v8.0.0/branch-guide.md

-# BRANCH GUIDE
+## BRANCH GUIDE

 Following are the most important branches:

-> develop - Contains the latest code and it the branch actively developed.
-Note that all PRs mush be against the develop branch to be considered.
+> develop: Contains the latest code **and it the branch actively developed**.
+Note that **all PRs mush be against the develop branch to be considered**.
 This branch is developed using .NET 7

 The main branch contains the old code base and will get obsolete in the future.
 So it's recommended to refer to different tags to avoid any confusion.